ML-Project-ccny/ASL-Learner/README.md

 ## How to Run
-- Clone the repository.
 - Install a [tool](https://github.com/danielgatis/rembg) to remove the background of an image.
 Please refer to the documentation on how to install provided in the link for the tool.
 - Download the [model](https://drive.google.com/file/d/17QtYorTpe-L-9enrfxWUY4yrK1eBWIBH/view?usp=share_link) and place it in the backend folder.
 Make sure that the model file is named 'asl-colored-resnet152_2.pt.'
-- Run ‘npm install’ in the frontend directory
-- Run  ‘npm run’ in the frontend directory and ‘python3 app.py’ in the backend directory

 ## How to Train
 - Download the [Akash](https://www.kaggle.com/datasets/grassknoted/asl-alphabet) dataset.